 - you will be asked to wait outside in a queue until you are called into the building for your appointment.

 Who should come to the appointment

 - Only parents (and interpreters if required) should attend the appointment.

 - You do not need to bring the baby.
-If you need to bring the baby please ensure they are in a car seat or pushchair.

 What you should bring to your appointment